 One is that the spoken dialogue is often about abstract matters and things that are out of view, so it lacks context, making it less comprehensible for the learner.

-Audio description will provide far more talk about what you are seeing, and as a result, as I discovered with French, this narration can actually be a lot more comprehensible than the dialogue.
+Audio description will provide far more talk about what you are seeing, so that, as I discovered with French, this narration can actually be a lot more comprehensible than the dialogue.

 The other problem with using TV shows and especially movies for listening practice, as many language learners have noted, is that they often feature long sequences that are purely visual with little or no dialogue.